 Some will leave to enter employment and others will take a gap year.
-All of the Senior School staff are here to ensure that whatever their destination the pupils are able to make informed choices.
+As well as having access to guidence from Sixth Form leadership and our dedicated UCAS advisor, all of the Senior School staff are here to ensure that whatever their destination the pupils are able to make informed choices.
 Pupils are introduced to the latest information and have the opportunity to meet professionals with a wide range of experience and expertise.
 Sixth Formers are given assistance with personal statements, completion of applications along with interview experience to ensure they have the best chance of entering the destinations of their choice.